Jay-Z & Ciara Live

-Jay-Z & Ciara Live (also known as Jay-Z Live with Special Guest Ciara), was a 2009 summer concert tour headlined by rapper Jay-Z and R&B singer Ciara.
+Jay-Z & Ciara Live (also known as Jay-Z Live with Special Guest Ciara), was a 2009 summer concert tour headlined by American rapper Jay-Z and American R&B singer Ciara.
 The tour was in support of both artists' new albums, The Blueprint 3 and Fantasy Ride.
 The six city United States tour took place from July 2 to July 12, 2009.
 The tour was originally scheduled to have ten dates, but this was later changed to six.
 The opening act for the tour was rapper Fabolous.

 Ciara did not appear at the first tour date for an unknown reason, but she did appear at the second show at The Palms.

 The July 12 stop in Atlanta, Georgia was cancelled due to heavy rain.